Tokomaru River

 The Tokomaru River is a river of the Manawatū-Whanganui Region of the North Island of New Zealand.
 It rises to the southeast of Shannon and initially flows northeast down a long valley in the Tararua Range before turning northwest to reach the edge of the Manawatū Plain near the town of Tokomaru.
-From here it turns southwest, reaching the Manawatū River 3 km north of Shannon.
+From there it turns southwest, reaching the Manawatū River 3 km north of Shannon.